mluerig/iso_track/README.md

 conda install -c soft-matter trackpy
 ```

-IMPORTANT: The script is not standalone, so a python interpreter has to be used to modify and execute the script (e.g. [Spyder](https://github.com/spyder-ide/spyder)).
+**IMPORTANT: The script is not executable standalone, so a python interpreter has to be used to modify and execute the script (e.g. [Spyder](https://github.com/spyder-ide/spyder)).
 Directories and input data need to be specified beforehand inside the script.
-At some point in the future I may provide a standalone executable version of the program.
+At some point in the future I may provide a standalone executable version of the program.**

 ---